-Driving while intoxicated (DWI), operating a vehicle under the influence (OVI), or driving under the influence (DUI) are all ways to describe the same thing: intoxicated driving.
+Driving Under the Influence (DUI), Driving While Ability Impaired (DWAI), Driving While Impaired (DWI), and DUI Per Se are all ways to describe the same thing: intoxicated driving.
 Intoxication may be the result of alcohol or another chemical substance (e.g., marijuana) or both.
 To be a criminal offense in Loveland, Berthoud, Estes Park, Fort Collins, and Greeley, your blood alcohol content must be at or above the legal limit, you have an illegal chemical substance in your system, or your driving abilities were otherwise impaired.

 In Colorado, there are many arrests made daily for intoxicated driving.
 Those arrested are often people like you and me: law-abiding citizens.
-At The Harrell Law Firm, our DUI defense lawyer works hard to help you beat a DUI charge or to, at a minimum, get the best possible outcome in your unique situation.
-Contact us at 970-236-6576 to learn more about how we will help you.
+At The Harrell Law Firm, PLLC, our DUI defense lawyer works hard to help you beat a DUI charge or, at a minimum, get the best possible outcome in your unique situation.
+Contact us at 970-791-2006 to learn more about how we will help you.
 In the meantime, here are some of the most commonly asked questions we get from our clients when we first meet them about their intoxicated driving charge.

 What is “blood alcohol content” level?